bastibe/MiniHUD/README.md

 ![External Screenshot](external%20screenshot.png)
 ![Internal Screenshot](internal%20screenshot.png)

+From left to right, the plugin shows:

+1. An airspeed indicator with the usual V-speed zones
+2. a trim/control indicator of aileron/elevator/rudder trims as white
+   bars, and current control input as thicker white lines (useful if you move your rudder with buttons instead of pedals)
+3. engine indicators for Throttle, Prop, and Mixture (drag to change)
+4. a flaps indicator (drag to change)
+5. an altitude indicator and vertical speed gauge
+6. a compass, with a wind speed/direction barb

+The UI is meant to be minimal, so as to get out of your way while flying.
+The functionality is somewhat similar to "Scenic Flyer", but works on Mac and Linux.
+In design, it is somewhat similar to Microsoft Flight Simulator 2020's instrument overlay.

 ### Configuration

 You can drag and drop the MiniHUD to a different place on the screen.